Home > Web Design Courses

 Over the past few years he has closely followed the evolving standards for web development and has spent countless hours discussing appropriate markup with web designers in the industry.
 He has also run training courses on web standards and accessibility which stems from his vast experience with CSS web design.

-This HTML Introduction course is run from our rooms at Cumberland House in Nottingham, located in the city's main commercial district.
+This HTML Introduction course is run from our rooms on Jubilee Campus in Nottingham, which is part of the University of Nottingham's Innovation Park.
 These are serviced by a state-of-the-art tram system allowing easy access to the city centre as well as direct hourly rail services from London, Liverpool, Manchester, Birmingham, Derby and Leicester.

 Please note that all course prices exclude VAT.